Which place is cheaper, Matsue or Nagoya?

 Matsue receives a lot of rain in the autumn.
 Nagoya gets a good bit of rain this time of year.
 In October, Nagoya usually receives less rain than Matsue.
 Nagoya gets 114 mm (4.5 in) of rain, while Matsue receives 135 mm (5.3 in) of rain each month for the autumn.

 It's quite cold in Matsue in the winter.
 The weather in Nagoya can be very cold.
 In the winter, Nagoya is around the same temperature as Matsue.
-Typically, the winter temperatures in Nagoya in January are around 4°C (40°F), and Matsue is about 4°C (39°F).
+Typically, the winter temperatures in Nagoya in January average around 4°C (40°F), and Matsue averages at about 4°C (39°F).

 In the winter, Nagoya often gets more sunshine than Matsue.
 Nagoya gets 180 hours of sunny skies this time of year, while Matsue receives 84 hours of full sun.